PurdueAGEC652/problem_set_2_template/README.md

 A. Solve the linear system formed by equations $5-8$ above for a 10% income increase shock: $\tilde{y} = 0.1$.

 B. Compare the results from questions 1 and 2.
 Discuss the relative merits of both approaches.
-In doing so, consider what characteristics of this specific model improves or lowers the quality of the log-linearized approximation.
+In doing so, consider what characteristics of this specific model improve or lower the quality of the log-linearized approximation.

 ### Question 3